SSoelvsten/bdd-benchmark/README.md

 [LibBDD](https://github.com/sybila/biodivine-lib-bdd)) and then combines them with a *Relational Product* operation in either direction.

-The BDDs are expected to be given with an interleaved variable ordering, i.e. even variables encode *current* state variables whereas odd variables are used for *next* state variables.
-It is also assumed, that the given relation includes the *frame rule*.

 The benchmark can be configured with the following options:

 - **`-o <next|prev>`** (default: *next*)